HAVE YOU ALWAYS WANTED TO LEARN HOW TO CODE BUT DIDN’T KNOW HOW TO GET STARTED?

 - career readiness training to work in a web development environment.

-The cost of the pre-Apprenticeship Training class ranges from $5,000-$10,000 depending on the trade your are interested in.
-Pre-Apprenticeship training grants are available through Federal, State and County agencies that could fund up to 100% of the cost of the class to those who qualify.
+The cost of the pre-Apprenticeship Training class ranges from $5,000-$10,000 depending on the trade you are interested in.
+Pre-Apprenticeship training grants are available through Federal, State, and County agencies that could fund up to 100% of the cost of the class to those who qualify.
 Upon completion, you will be better equipped to secure placement as an apprentice.

 CLASS TOPICS INCLUDE: